mabindy/2048project/testing_plan.md

 ### Action:
 - **Gameplay and Scoring**:
-  - Verify if the score updates correctly after every move.
+  - Verify if the block values update correctly after every move.
 - **Movement and UI Interaction**:
   - Ensure the movement is reflected visually in the game grid.
 - **Player vs Opponent**:
   - Ensure that the game correctly tracks both players' progress and declares the winner appropriately.
+- **Random Events**:
+  - Verify that random events affect both players' boards and interactions consistently.

 ### Integration Test Examples:
-- **Test Case**: Merging tiles and score update.
+- **Test Case**: Merging tiles.
   - **Test Data**: User moves a tile to merge two tiles of value `64`.
-  - **Expected Outcome**: Score is updated, and merged tile of value `128` is displayed.
+  - **Expected Outcome**: Merged tile of value `128` is displayed.

 - **Test Case**: Undo functionality.
   - **Test Data**: User performs a move and then undoes it.